Butte: Notable buttes

 The term butte is sometimes applied more broadly to isolated, steep-sided hills with pointed or craggy, rather than flat, tops.
 Three notable formations that are either named butte or may be considered buttes even though they do not conform to the formal geographer's rule are Scotts Bluff in Nebraska which is a collection of five bluffs, Crested Butte, which is a 12168 ft mountain in Colorado, and Elephant Butte, which is now an island in Elephant Butte Reservoir in New Mexico.

 Among the well-known non-flat-topped buttes in the United States are Bear Butte, South Dakota, Black Butte, Oregon, and the Sutter Buttes in California.
 In many cases, buttes have been given other names that do not use the word butte, for example, Courthouse Rock, Nebraska.
-Also, some large hills that are technically not buttes have names using the word, examples of which are Kamiak Butte, Chelan Butte and Steptoe Butte in Washington state.
+Also, some large hills that are technically not buttes have names that use the word, including Kamiak Butte, Chelan Butte, and Steptoe Butte in Washington state.